 Doing Business Overseas?
 Here’s How You Can Reduce Your Credit Risk

 Businesses are competing in an increasingly globalised environment today more than ever before.
-While the pandemic impacted industries in a major way, economic activity across international markets is steadily picking up.
-In Singapore, imports and exports fell in 2020, based on data from Enterprise Singapore, but 2021 looks promising with trade figures projected to grow between 2-4%.
+While the pandemic impacted industries in a major way, economic activity across international markets is picking up.
+In Singapore, imports and exports increased in 2021 compared to the previous year by 6.74%.